 Note “with leave as a partner under paragraph…” If a person wanting to apply for settlement has a 12 month grant of leave outside the rules not as a partner under this Grenfell Tower policy, that person will not qualify for settlement.
 The grant of leave under the Grenfell Tower policy will re-start the clock.

 A similar provision exists for those on the 10 year route under Appendix FM.
 Similar provisions also exist, I think, for other immigration categories.
 In short, a grant of leave under the Grenfell Tower policy will restart the clock for achieving settlement and is therefore a significant disadvantage for migrants with existing leave.

 This is not because of the Grenfell Tower policy as such but because of the highly restrictive nature of the UK immigration rules and the Home Office phobia of migrants who switch status.
 In Home Office World a migrant has to decide what class or category into which he or she fits and then stay there.
-That said, it would be simple to have stated in the policy that grants of leave under the policy would not prejudice future qualification for settlement, for example on the spouse and partner routes.
+That said, it would be simple to have stated in the original policy that grants of leave under it would not prejudice future qualification for settlement, for example on the spouse and partner routes.
 The Home Office always has a discretion to waive requirements of the Immigration Rules.

 Who is excluded?

 There are several groups of people who are excluded from benefiting from the amnesty policy:

 - any Foreign National Offender (FNO), i.e. those subject to deportation proceedings or whose continued presence in the UK has been determined by the Home Office to be not conducive to the public good;